Bluetooth/Ethernet wireless module, 2.1+EDR/4.0, PAN P2P, internal antenna, IP65, 9 V DC ... 30 V DC, M12 connection, WEB, AT-commands and mode button

 The antenna system used greatly influences the performance of a wireless system.
 You can read about what you need to be aware of during selection and installation in our Flyer: 10 antenna rules.

 Good planning is an essential prerequisite for a reliable and high-performance wireless network.
 We help you during the planning, configuration, and startup of your wireless network and also with maintenance and support in the event of an error.
 Do you or your staff want to gain a better insight into wireless technology?
 We provide instruction and practical training that are tailored to your needs.

 For professional wireless coverage

-To simplify the planning of wireless networks based on the Radioline wireless system, Phoenix Contact is offering free simulation of wireless networks with up to ten stations.
-Give us the coordinates of the stations to be networked, and we will check the feasibility using our wireless network planning software or by performing wireless path tests on-site.
+To simplify the planning of wireless networks based on the Radioline wireless system, Phoenix Contact offers free simulation of wireless networks with up to ten stations.
+Give us the coordinates of the stations to be networked, and we will check the feasibility using our wireless network planning software or by performing wireless path tests on site.
 A simulation is used to determine whether a wireless connection will work or needs to be tested.
-The simulation takes into account altitude data, radio performance, and surface properties.
-You will receive an extensive test report and a bill of materials including all required components.
+The simulation considers altitude data, radio performance, and surface properties.
+You will receive a detailed test report and parts list containing all the necessary components.